-- 327 The application is presented with a recommendation to approve subject to conditions outlined and a Section 76 Agreement requiring the developer to: - Make provision for affordable housing at an alternative site and that no more than 53 dwellings would be constructed to ensure that if the affordable housing requirement could not be met locally elsewhere that it could still be secured as part of this development.
+- 236. The application is presented with a recommendation to approve subject to conditions outlined and a Section 76 Agreement requiring the developer to: - identify 13 residential units as affordable housing within the site and that no more than 53 dwellings will be constructed to allow the applicant to consider providing the affordable housing requirement at an alternative site elsewhere in the local area.
+The requirement to make an application at the alternative location will be time bound to ensure the affordable can still be secured as part of this development.